Introduction

 Add a LivePerson Functions integration

-• Response Data Variable Name: Enter the name of the response data variable.
+- Response Data Variable Name: Enter the name of the variable that gets populated with the response from the API.

 Example guide